RemigijusGricius/Visualizing-Data-Using-Power-BI/README.md

 ## Research Findings:

-During our analysis, we uncovered several key findings:
+During my analysis, I uncovered several key findings:

 1. **Breakthrough Year:** The year 2023 marked a significant milestone for the company, with the highest revenue generated (42 million in 2023) and the acquisition of the most new customers (10,000 in 2023).